 A confession that is made in the trial in which it is heard can not be divided against the author for other cases other than in those where the confession contains distinct facts contain and which are unrelated to each other.
 Moreover, the judicial confession can neither be revoked, unless it is proved that it was the result of an excusable factual error.

 However, the judicial confession will have no effect if it was made by a person who is lacking discernment or if the confession leads to the loss of a right which the person who made the confession can’t order.
 Our Romanian lawyers can help with an evaluation of the situation in which this type of confession would bring any benefits in your case.

 According to art.
 350 of the Code of Civil Procedure, an extrajudicial confession is made outside of the proceedings and is actually a fact subject to the review of the court, in accordance with the general rules of probation.
 The experts at our Romanian law firm can give you more details.

 What’s more, a verbal extrajudicial confession can not be invoked in cases where the witness testimony is not allowed.

-If you wish to obtain more information regarding the confession and its effects according to the Romanian legislation on this matter, do not hesitate to contact one of the lawyers specialized in civil law from the law firm Darie, Manea & associates.
+If you wish to obtain more information regarding the confession and its effects according to the Romanian legislation on this matter, do not hesitate to contact one of the lawyers in Romania specialized in civil law from the law firm Darie, Manea & associates.
 Our lawyers are committed to meeting our customers' needs, providing optimum solutions for civil law issues and not only, offering legal advice based on the latest changes in legislation, as well as representation before the competent authorities, when necessary.